ArnabBanik-repo/ditted/README.md

+# Ditted

-Discuss is a Reddit clone
+Ditted is a Reddit clone